SINGAPORE'S private car population has fallen to its lowest level since 2011, and the shrinkage could continue.

-The shrinkage is a rare occurrence in Singapore, where the vehicle population is allowed to grow at a pre-determined rate annually by a quota system.
+The shrinkage is a rare occurrence in Singapore, where a quota system allows the vehicle population to grow annually at a pre-determined rate.

-Observers said the fall is a sign that the supply of certificates of entitlement (COEs) is lagging behind actual replacement demand.
+Observers said the contraction is a sign that the supply of certificates of entitlement (COEs) is lagging behind actual replacement demand.

 Over time, this leads to a population shrinkage.

-NUS Business School associate professor of business analytics Chu Sing Fat added that the shrinking Open category - which can be used for any vehicle type but ends up mainly for cars - also contributes to the phenomenon.
+NUS Business School Associate Professor Chu Sing Fat said the shrinking Open category, which can be used for any vehicle type but ends up mainly for cars, also contributes to the phenomenon.

 He was referring to a widely expected move by the Government to "save" some COEs arising from the 2015-17 supply bonanza for the next low-supply period starting from 2019.

-"The writing is on the wall," said Park Byung Joon, an urban transport management expert at SIM University.
-"I just do not see any other way to avoid having a few years of massive COE supply followed by another round of dry spell."
+"The writing is on the wall," said Dr Park Byung Joon, an urban transport management expert at UniSIM.
+"I do not see any other way to avoid having a few years of massive COE supply followed by a dry spell."

-"If they hold back 30 per cent of next year's supply, it could potentially mean 30,000 car-owning families giving up their cars," one said.
+"If they hold back 30 per cent of next year's supply, it could potentially mean 30,000 car-owning families giving up their cars," a trader said.

 Jardine Cycle & Carriage managing director of motor operations Eric Chan suggested that Singapore could accommodate a higher vehicle population once the second generation of Electronic Road Pricing (ERP II) is up.

-Even if COE supplies were not tweaked, the car population is likely to continue shrinking for a few more years if the current COE quota formula is not changed.
+But even if COE supplies are not tweaked, the car population is likely to shrink for a few more years if the current COE quota formula is not changed.

-Observers said that could well be the intention of the Government, which is aiming to raise public transport's share of morning peak journeys to 70 and 75 per cent by 2020 and 2030 respectively - up from 63 per cent in 2013.
+Observers pointed out that the Government aims to raise public transport's share of morning peak journeys to 70 per cent by 2020 - up from 63 per cent in 2013.